CrowdStrike/falcon-operator/docs/resources/node/README.md

 ### Sensor upgrades

-To upgrade the sensor version, simply add and/or update the `version` field in the FalconNodeSensor resource and apply the change.
-Alternatively if the `image` field was used instead of using the Falcon API credentials, add and/or update the `image` field in the FalconNodeSensor resource and apply the change.
+To upgrade the sensor version:

+- **For CrowdStrike registries** (when using Falcon API credentials): Add and/or update the `version` field in the FalconNodeSensor resource and apply the change.
+- **For non-CrowdStrike registries**: Add and/or update the `image` field in the FalconNodeSensor resource and apply the change.

 The operator will detect the change and perform the upgrade by restarting the daemonset pods one by one.

 ### Troubleshooting